Environmental concerns shadow Israel's offshore drilling

 By Ari Rabinovitch

-JERUSALEM Israeli officials said they recognize the need to protect the unique and fragile marine environment of the Levant basin in order to ensure the success of the oil and gas industry there.
+JERUSALEM, Aug 7 Israeli officials said they recognise the need to protect the unique and fragile marine environment of the Levant basin in order to ensure the success of the oil and gas industry there.

 The promise of natural gas wealth is enticing an increasing number exploration companies to the eastern Mediterranean, where huge deposits were recently discovered and whose marine ecosystem, Israel's influential environmental groups say, is now potentially under threat.